The Bankrate promise

 From carmaker incentives to access to the latest technology, there are a number of reasons you might want to lease an EV.

 Leased vehicles don’t tie you down as long as purchasing a car does.
-With how fast EV technology is improving, it may be worth getting into a vehicle that you can trade up for a better model in three years.
+With how fast EV technology is improving, it may be worth getting into a vehicle that you can trade up for a better model in a few years.

 - You don’t have to worry about certain maintenance issues.
 Range loss and premature death of the battery can be costly, but it’s less of a worry if you won’t have the vehicle for more than two to four years.

 Carmakers offer lease specials that can offset the cost of monthly payments.
 These often go to customers with very good to excellent credit, so be sure you qualify.

 - You likely won’t have to pay upfront.
 Leased vehicles rarely require a large down payment — if any.
 This means you won’t need to worry about bringing 10 or 20 percent of the car’s value like you might when purchasing.

 How to lease an electric vehicle

 1. Know your range

 If your commute to work or around town is a daily one, you’ll want to make sure you can make the whole trip with a full battery.
 Since driving range can vary based on speed, weather and charge capacity, it’s best to err on the side of caution.

 2. Consider the car size

 The next step is determining the size of car you need.
 Most car manufacturers offer electric cars in a variety of sizes, so you should be able to find something that fits your lifestyle and your budget.

 If you’re mostly commuting to and from work, a subcompact may serve you.
 But for those who have a family to haul, you may want to look into the top electric SUVs.

 3. Test out the EV